kohenrepelix/Movie-Puller-Bookmarklet/README.md

 # Movie-Puller-Bookmarklet
-This bookmarklet only works one 123movies.
+This bookmarklet only works on 123movies.
 When you play a video, inject the bookmarklet, it will copy the video URL and copy it to your clipboard

 1: Go to https://0123movie.net